Consumer Advisory Panel

 Other key activities in 2022/23 included:

-The CAP were represented at all of the Ideas Generation Workshops (IGW) held this year with a mix of face to face and Zoom attendance.
+The CAP was represented at all of the Ideas Generation Workshops (IGW) held this year with a mix of face to face and Zoom attendance.
 The IGWs offer the CAP a great opportunity to put the community voice forward right from the beginning of an idea being presented.
 We thank the membership for the positive feedback that we receive.
 We also look forward to seeing these “new ideas” progress over the coming months where we continue to have input through the various sub committees and working groups that all have CAP representation.

 We were privileged to engage in the review process of 12 Below The Belt (BTB) Research Fund Grant Applications, alongside the evaluation of the new Synchrony Fellowship Award, which garnered an impressive 17 applications.
 We continue to use our well-refined discussion and ranking system.
 These reviews are an important part of what we do as Consumer Advisors in research.
 We constantly scrutinize the potential impact and benefits that the proposed research questions hold for patients.
 It is pleasing to note the strong alignment we have with the multidisciplinary team responsible for scientifically evaluating the grant applications.
 We eagerly await the outcomes of these research projects, as they hold the potential to significantly improve patient outcomes.